nipil/web-rsync/doc/security/crypto.md

 Key derivation method :

-- follows the recommendation described in `RFC 5869`
+- follows the recommendation described in `RFC 5869` (uses the shared secret, shared salt, and the `DERIVATION_TEXT`)
-- uses the shared secret
+- the length of the derived keys will be the same as the master secret
-- used the shared salt
-- uses the `DERIVATION_TEXT` as defined above

-The hashing function used as HMAC's hashing function is `SHA512`, and the combination is denoted HMAC-SHA512.
+## Cryptographic functions

+- HASH function will be `SHA512`
+- ENCRYPTion / DECRYPTion cipher will be `AES-256-CTR`
+- SIGN function will be `HMAC` (with HASH function above)

-# Cryptographic operations
+## Cryptographic operations

 Because the whole scheme relies on a shared-secret, requires clock synchronisation, and use a common time-based key-derivation technique, both client and server can separately compute the common ephemeral operational keys used by both sides for every operations.

-## Variables
+### Variables

 Base binary string  :